top of page

 • prioritizing emotional harmony over their own needs

-Being “good” meant being quiet, flexible, and emotionally invisible.
+Many women learned early that being “good” meant being quiet, flexible, and emotionally invisible.
+So fawning came to feel like virtue.

 When we unwind the fawn response, we restore the original blueprint: